xapax/security/sql-injections.md

 ")) or (("x"))=(("x
 ```

+## Sql-injections manually

+Sqlmap is good, but it is not very stealthy.
+ANd it can generate a lot of traffic.
+And also it is good to understand the vulnerability in the cote and not just run tools.
+So let's learn sql-injections the manual way.

-## Map out the database using error-messages
+### Map out the database using error-messages

 If we manage to find an error-message after a broken sql-query, we can use that to try to map out the database structure.